VishwaGuru17/20-day-Javascript/README.md

 Day 10 - Given an input string, reverse the string word by word, the first word will be the last, and so on

 Day 11 - You will be given an array of drinks, with each drink being an object with two properties: name and price.
 Create a function that has the drinks array as an argument and return the drinks objects sorted by price in ascending order

+Day 12 - Create a function that accepts a Date object and returns true if it's Christmas Eve (December 24th) and false otherwise